MonikaTeju/CVGenerator/README.md

 # CV Generator
-This Application will help the User to Generate CV by filling the Details Tap Here To Quick View Of My Project: https://monikateju.github.io/CVGenerator/
+This Application will help the User to Generate CV by filling the Details <br>
+Tap Here To Quick View Of My Project: https://monikateju.github.io/CVGenerator/